-If you know the title of the journal, newspaper or magazine, search the Journals List to see if it is available online or in the library.
+If you know the title of the journal, newspaper or magazine, search the Journals List below or, on the library homepage use the Journal Title Search tab, to see if it is available online or in the library.

 EBSCOhost provides a number of tutorials to their various databases.
 Here's the link to what they have.
 We don't have all the databases they have tutorials, just so you know.

 Journals, magazines and newspapers are all made up of individual articles.
 Generally, if you are just starting your search, you are looking for individual articles on a topic.
 You do this by looking in a database.

 Newspapers contain shorter articles covering very recent news & events.
 They also cover local news.
 Think New York Times or Philadelphia Inquirer.
 The library has specific databases for newspaper articles and we have some newspapers in the library.
 You may also find newspaper articles in databases like Academic Search Complete.